 |

-2.2.14 Certified Event Safety Practitioner Description The “Certified Event Safety Practitioner” designation signifies an individual’s comprehensive knowledge and commitment to safe working practices in the events industry and asserts their commitment to continuing professional development in this field.
-A Certified Event Safety Practitioner has demonstrated their broad understanding of standards, regulations and laws relating to event safety, as well as a comprehensive understanding of the role and responsibility of agencies involved in the inspection and approval of event power and temporary demountable structures.
+2.2.14 Certified Event Safety Practitioner Description The “Certified Event Safety Practitioner” designation signifies an individual’s informed knowledge and commitment to safe working practices in the events industry and asserts their commitment to continuing professional development in this field.
+A Certified Event Safety Practitioner has demonstrated their informed understanding of standards, regulations and laws relating to event safety, as well as an informed understanding of the role and responsibility of agencies involved in the inspection and approval of event power and temporary demountable structures.
 Benefits Become a member of SACIA and use the designatory letters ESP behind their name Offer employers and colleagues assurance of commitment to the events industry Be listed on the National Learners’ Record Database Qualifying criteria The candidate should hold either a National Senior Certificate (qualification ID 49647), a National Certificate Vocational (qualification ID 50441), an FET Certificate: Event Support (qualification ID 67461) or any other relevant NQF-level 4 qualification.
 The candidate should also have minimum 2 year’s relevant work experience in the events industry.
 Individuals working on a freelance basis should demonstrate that they have worked a minimum 105 days in each year.
-Assessment Applicants write an online multiple-choice exam and are required to provide a portfolio of evidence supporting their claim of competence.
+Assessment Applicants write an online multiple-choice exam and are required to prepare and present a portfolio of evidence supporting their claim of competence.
 The Portfolio of Evidence is independently assessed by the SACIA certification council Preparing a portfolio of evidence There is no definitive list of documents that should appear within the portfolio but generally it would include:

 It is important to note that: